-Entities wishing to receive R&D center certificates should prepare an application including the information and documents required by the Republic of Turkey Ministry of Science, Industry and Technology.
-Entities that do not have R&D center certificates should obtain approval from TÜBİTAK or other authorized Government institutions for R&D projects in order to benefit from R&D deductions.
+Entities wishing to receive R&D or design center certificates should prepare an application including the information and documents required by the Republic of Turkey Ministry of Science, Industry and Technology.
+Entities that do not have

+R&D or design center certificates should obtain approval from TÜBİTAK or other authorized Government institutions for R&D projects in order to benefit from R&D deductions.
 TÜBİTAK also provides cash grants for R&D projects.
-In order to benefit from TDZ incentives, taxpayers working in software engineering and R&D in the region must apply to the Ministry of Finance.
+In order to benefit from TDZ incentives, taxpayers performing software development, design or R&D activities must apply to Management Company of related Technology Development Zone.

-In order to receive the R&D incentives through R&D projects, taxpayers should have an R&D center certificate or obtain approval from TÜBİTAK or other authorized Government institutions.
+In order to benefit from R&D or design incentives through R&D or design projects, taxpayers should have an R&D or design center certificate or obtain approval from TÜBİTAK or other authorized Government institutions.